 A therapeutic consultant refers children, adolescents, and adults to the most appropriate treatment programs and professionals.
-At One Oak, all our therapeutic consultants are Doctoral and Master’s level clinicians.
 As therapeutic consultants, we provide the clinical support and guidance necessary for you to make the right therapeutic and educational decisions.
 Our educational backgrounds, combined with our practical and hands-on experience in diverse therapeutic settings, provide our clients and families with reassurance as they navigate the therapeutic decision-making process.

 We do not accept referral fees from any of the programs we work with to maintain the integrity of our relationship with our families.
 We do not work directly for any program or organization and are not incentivized in any way for providing referrals.
 Our recommendations are objective and individualized, with the needs of the client and family at the center of what we do.

 Our team regularly visits and assesses hundreds of schools and programs every year so we can be intimately familiar with what is available and assist in meeting the specific needs of your child.
 We spend a lot of time and resources in traveling to visit these programs, getting to know their strengths and weaknesses, witnessing the individual therapist’s approach first hand and the client demographic that they best serve.

 The cost of treatment varies with the types of schools and programs that we work with.
 The types of programs vary as does the length of stay.
 Thus, the cost of these programs varies due to how specialized their services are and what clinical and educational supports are provided.
 We can provide an estimate of costs after talking with you and learning more about your family’s unique situation.

 Whereas some programs do accept insurance, families should expect to pay privately for many of the programs that we work with.
 We can discuss financial strategies around affordability such as insurance advocacy or healthcare loans.